-Boating accidents have been on the rise on the Chain O’Lake in recent years.
-This is due in part to the increase in the number of watercrafts on the lakes.
+Boating accidents have been on the rise on the Chain O’ Lakes in recent years.
+This is due in part to the increase in the number of watercraft on the lakes.
 It is further due to the number of individuals operating their boats while drunk or intoxicated.
 If you or someone you love has been injured in a boating accident it is important to get legal advice.
 The Law Offices of Robert Edens has been representing boaters for over 20 years.
-Call for your FREE consultation today.
+Call for your FREE consultation today at (847) 395-2200.
 The call is FREE, the advice may be priceless.

 According to the Illinois Department of Natural Resources in 2011 there were 103 boating accidents, 70 injuries, and 21 deaths.
-Although the number of incidents are not nearly as significant as those associated with automobile crashes, the amount of incidents per registered boaters and the amount involving drugs and alcohol is HIGHER than automobile crash statistics.
+Although the number of incidents is not nearly as significant as those associated with automobile crashes, the number of incidents per registered boaters and the amount involving drugs and alcohol is HIGHER than automobile crash statistics.

-If you or someone you love has been injured in a boating related accident in is important that you get expert legal advice from a firm that knows about boating and boating relating injuries.
+If you or someone you love has been injured in a boating-related accident it is important that you get expert legal advice from a firm that knows about boating and boating relating injuries.
 Bob and his staff can help you win your case and ensure that you get the most money that the law allows.
-If insurance adjusters are telling you they wont pay because your weren’t really injured or because you were partially at fault, than you should call Bob today and set up a FREE consultation.
+If insurance adjusters are telling you they won’t pay because you weren’t really injured or because you were partially at fault, then you should call Bob today and set up a FREE consultation.

 Most people who have been injured in a boating accident have a lot of questions and need a place to FIND THE ANSWERS.
-Bob and his staff have personally designed this web site to answer your questions such as:
+Bob and his staff have personally designed this website to answer your questions such as:

 Insurance companies are in the business of collecting premiums and paying as little as possible in claims.
 They don’t have your best interest in mind and everything that the adjuster is trained to do when dealing with you is designed to reduce the amount they will pay you for your injuries.
 Bob has 20 years of experience in dealing with insurance companies and their adjusters.
-Protect your right to compensation and monetary damages for your losses and suffering, contact boating accident lawyer Robert “Bob” Edens for a free, no pressure, no obligation consultation.
+Protect your right to compensation and monetary damages for your losses and suffering, contact boating accident lawyer Robert “Bob” Edens for a free, no pressure, no-obligation consultation.
 In the event you can’t come to The Law Offices of Robert Edens, Attorney Edens will meet you in your home or hospital room.
 Bob is that serious about your injuries and that serious about protecting a boating accident victim’s legal rights.

 The United States Coast Guard receives reports for over 6,500 recreational boating accidents each year.
 The persons involved in the boating accidents report over 4,000 injuries and 650 fatalities per year in the United States.

 About 8 of every 10 fatalities in boating accidents were not wearing life jackets.
 Boaters who are not wearing a life jacket are at a far greater risk of dying when involved in an accident.
 This is especially true during the fall months.
-In Illinois it is unlawful for a child under the age of 13 to be in a boat without wearing a life jacket.
-Boaters on Lake Michigan are required to carry flairs and should also have position indicating technologies to improve their chances of survival if a mishap occurs.
+In Illinois, it is unlawful for a child under the age of 13 to be in a boat without wearing a life jacket.
+Boaters on Lake Michigan are required to carry flairs and should also have a position indicating technologies to improve their chances of survival if a mishap occurs.